5H’s Lauren Jauregui Wants To Be Known For Her Brains, Not Her Sexuality

 “Your words are worthless, because your actions have led to the single-handed destruction of all the progress we’ve made socially as a nation,” Jauregui wrote.
 “Our ‘political correctness’ that your champion, Donald Trump, so pointedly disregarded throughout his entire campaign and now with the appointment of his advisors and other government officials, is the language we have worked tirelessly to establish to feel safe in a world that never stops reminding us we are minorities.”

-[Featured image by Rachel Murray/Getty Images for Harper’s Bazaar]
+[Featured Image by Rachel Murray/Getty Images for Harper’s Bazaar]